Dawson-Pierce/brew-lab/README.md

 build_brew()
 ```

 After the compile is done, the wrapper should work as intended.
-A folder `+BREW` will be created automatically using `generate_mex.py`, and then +utils holds plotting and sampling methods specific for MATLAB for easy-to-run testing.
+A folder `+BREW` will be created automatically using `generator_files/generate_mex.py`, and then `+utils` holds plotting and sampling methods specific for MATLAB for easy-to-run testing.

+The `tests/` folder should ensure the wrapper is working while showing how to initialize the algorithms.

 ## Adding New C++ Classes